AngangGuo/blog/content/posts/2020/Notes - Excel.md

 ```

 ## Q & A
+### How to add a link to another sheet in the document?
+Insert > Link
+* Text to display: Goto Sheet2
+* Link to: Place in This Document
+* Cell Reference: Select Sheet2

 ### How to fill in the formula to the rest of the cells?
 Suppose you have a 3-column table with header,
 the formula in column C2 is: `=A2+B2`